 or apply in person at your nearest Customer Service Centre with the required fee.

-Transfer of the registration is different from transfer of ownership; it is in your best interest to obtain a receipt from the person you are purchasing the vehicle from.
+Registered ownership does not prove legal ownership.
+It is in your best interest to obtain a receipt from the person you are purchasing the vehicle from.